 A sprinter who redefined human speed with his electrifying dominance, becoming the first person to hold both the 100m and 200m world records simultaneously.

-Usain Bolt didn't just win races; he turned track and field into a global spectacle.
-Hailing from Trelawny, Jamaica, his towering frame and unprecedented stride length made him a physical anomaly in the sprint world.
-His true genius, however, was his ability to deliver under the brightest lights.
-At the 2008 Beijing Olympics, he shattered the 100m world record with a now-iconic celebration before the finish line, a moment that announced a new era.
-He would go on to achieve the 'double-triple,' winning the 100m, 200m, and 4x100m relay at three consecutive Olympic Games.
-His performances were characterized by a seemingly effortless power and a charismatic, joyful persona that transcended the sport.
-Bolt's legacy is not just a collection of gold medals and records, but the image of pure, unadulterated speed personified, making him the most recognizable athlete on the planet for over a decade.
+Usain Bolt won the 100m, 200m, and 4x100m relay at three consecutive Olympic Games, achieving the 'double-triple.'
+Born in 1986 in Trelawny, Jamaica, his towering frame and unprecedented stride length made him a physical anomaly in sprinting.
+At the 2008 Beijing Olympics, he shattered the 100m world record with a celebration before the finish line, announcing a new era.
+His performances combined seemingly effortless power with a charismatic, joyful persona.
+Bolt's legacy is a collection of eight Olympic gold medals and world records in the 100m and 200m, making him the most recognizable athlete on the planet for over a decade.

 1981–1996